 Wharton International Programs

-As early as freshman year, students have the opportunity to participate in a 10-day WIP trip to visit business and cultural sites in a different country.
+As early as freshman year, students have the opportunity to participate in a 10-day Wharton International Program (WIP) trip to visit business and cultural sites in a different country.
 Participants also attend lectures at partner schools and earn .5 course units.
 Examples of previous WIP trips destinations include Brazil, Italy, South Korea, Ecuador, France, Germany, Argentina, Japan, and China.

 Wharton Leadership Ventures

 Wharton Leadership Ventures provides a set of engaged, hands-on experiences for exploring and mastering the capabilities for effective individual and team leadership in business and beyond.
 Participants are able to step out of their comfort zone, exceed personal limitations, and expereince leadership firsthand.
 Most leadership ventures, such as Outdoor Rock Climbing and Equine Team Building, are one day in length and are offered at no cost to Wharton undergraduates.
 Expeditions, such as Patagonia Trekking, are one week or longer and are priced to cover lodging, guides, meals, and other local fees.

 Explore additional disciplines and complement your current course of studies by adding to your educational repertoire with a minor from any of the Penn Engineering departments (with the exception of Bioengineering and Digital Media Design) or one of the many subject areas in the College of Arts and Sciences.
 Many M&T students pursue a minor in Mathematics since for many engineering majors a minor in Mathematics only requires one additional course.
 Recent M&T graduates have completed minors in Biophysics, Classical Studies, Computer Science, Economics, Engineering Entrepreneurship, French, Mathematics, Philosophy, Political Science, South Asian Studies, and Sustainability and Environmental Management.